• Skip to primary navigation

 • Fun and easy to decorate

-• A great Halloween hot cocoa topper
+• Makes a great Halloween hot cocoa topper

-• Makes the best homemade Spooky S’mores
+• Makes the best homemade Indoor Spooky S'mores

 • Excellent ice cream sundae topper instead of whipped cream